sts10/orchard-street-wordlists/faq.markdown

 ## I'm creating passphrase-generation software.
 Can I use one or more of the Orchard Street Wordlists in my code?

 Sure!
 Just be sure to follow the licensing (see Readme).

+## Do I need to use separating punctuation between words in passphrases from Orchard Street Wordlists?

+No. All Orchard Street Wordlists are uniquely decodable, which means words from any one of them can be safely combined in a passphrase _without_ punctuation between the words, e.g. "thrillerconcernclearedevidencestretchapple".
+Though there's nothing wrong with putting a space, hyphen, underscore, etc. between the words if you prefer.

 ## How were the Orchard Street Wordlists created?